ZacharieALES/porta-java/README.md

 1 - AbstractFormulationGenerator.createVariables(): this method is used to register all the variables used in the formulation thanks to the method AbstractFormulationGenerator.addVariable().

-Example of createVariables() method implementation for the knapsack problem:

-	protected void createVariables() {
+	/* Example of createVariables() method implementation for the knapsack problem */ protected void createVariables() {

 	  /* Register the knapsack formulation variables */